genonullfree/hexy/README.md

 # hexy

-This is a simple hexdump like utility.
-I am planning on adding color output based on individual hex values.
-Eventually I want to add a color coded hex diff for quick file diff identification based on how much the values differ.
+This is a simple hexdump-like utility.
+It changes the color of the byte based on the ASCII value.
+This was mostly for fun but could also come in handy in some situations I guess maybe.

+Enjoy!

+-geno